Farmers across India rise up against Centre's farm bills; Opposition parties back protests

 Punjab and Haryana, the breadbaskets of India, took the lead as farmers across the country took the streets on Friday to protest against the Centre's three contentious farm bills, which were recently passed by the Parliament.

-As many as 31 farmer organisations, under ageis of the Bharatiya Kisan Union (BKU) have joined hands for the complete shutdown of Punjab.
+As many as 31 farmer organisations, under ageis of the Bharatiya Kisan Union (BKU) joined hands for the complete shutdown of Punjab.
 Among farmers' unions which are supporting the bandh call included Bharti Kisan Union Krantikari, Kirti Kisan Union, Bharatiya Kisan Union (Ekta Ugrahan), Kisan Mazdoor Sangharsh Committee and BKU (Lakhowal).

 Farmers at several places in Punjab started gathering at roads for stopping the movement of traffic.
 Women protesters under the banner of Kisan Mazdoor Sangharsh Committee in Amritsar took out a protest march.
 Shops and commercial establishments at many places in Punjab remained shut on Friday morning in the wake of farmers' stir.
-Shopkeepers had been appealed to keep their shops shut in support of farmers.
+Shopkeepers had promised to keep their shops shut in support of farmers.

-In Punjab, farmers have also started a three-day rail blockade against the bills and squatted on tracks at many places.
+In Punjab, farmers also started a three-day rail blockade against the bills and squatted on tracks at many places.

 The protesters have expressed apprehension that the Centre's farm reforms would pave the way for dismantling of the minimum support price system and they would be at the "mercy" of big corporates.
 The farmers said they would continue their fight till the three farm bills were revoked.

 Farmer groups in Haryana urged residents to observe a bandh from 10 am to 4 pm on Friday.
 However, the National Highways were exempted from the bandh call.
-Several organisations in Haryana, including the BKU, have also extended support to the nationwide strike called by some farmers' bodies against the bills.
+Several organisations in Haryana, including the BKU, also extended support to the nationwide strike called by some farmers' bodies against the bills.

-The Delhi-Amritsar highway has been blocked at several places by farmers from the BKU and the Revolutionary Marxist Party of India.
+The Delhi-Amritsar highway was blocked at several places by farmers from the BKU and the Revolutionary Marxist Party of India.
 The Haryana farmers also blocked the Rohtak-Jhajjar road.
 Protests were also held at several places, including Rewari and Yamunanagar.

 In National Capital Regoion, hundreds of farmers gathered on a key road in Noida in Uttar Pradesh, prompting deployment of police in riot gear that kept them from proceeding towards Delhi.